 I could talk about septic systems all day, but here is the short version.

 Waste first goes into the settling tank with one or more chambers.
 Once in the tank, solids move to the bottom to break down further, and liquids rise to the top.
-The liquid then runs from the top of the tank out to a drainage field, where gravel, sand, or peat moss filters the liquid back into clean water.
+The liquid then runs from the top of the tank to a drainage field, where gravel, sand, or peat moss filters the liquid back into clean water.

 - You might already have an off-grid toilet